solana-labs/solana/docs/src/wallet-guide/paper-wallet.md

 ### Seed Phrase Generation

 Generating a new keypair can be done using the `solana-keygen new` command.
+To generate a keypair for the paper wallet, use the "--no-outfile" flag along with the "solana-keygen new" command.
 The command will generate a random seed phrase, ask you to enter an optional passphrase, and then will display the derived public key and the generated seed phrase for your paper wallet.

-After copying down your seed phrase, you can use the [public key derivation](#public-key-derivation) instructions to verify that you have not made any errors.
+Please copy or write your seeds somewhere safe.

 ```bash
 solana-keygen new --no-outfile
 ```

 > If the `--no-outfile` flag is **omitted**, the default behavior is to write the keypair to `~/.config/solana/id.json`, resulting in a [file system wallet](file-system-wallet.md).

+After copying down your seed phrase, you can use the [public key derivation](#public-key-derivation) instructions to verify that you have not made any errors.

 The output of this command will display a line like this: